savedra1/clipse/README.md

 </p>

+You can also easily specifiy source config like custom paths and max history limit in the apps `config.json` file.
+For more information see [Configuration](#configuration) section.

 ### 2. Usability ✨

 Easily recall, add, and delete clipboard history via a smooth TUI experience built with Go's excellent [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) library.
 A simple fuzzy finder, callable with the `/` key can easily match content from a theoretically unlimited amount of time in the past: